MuzahidurSaim/Ecommerce_Website_MuzahidurRahmanSaim/README.md

 # part-11
 ## section-01
-    - how to insert brands
+    - how to insert distinct brand values to the database --> insert_brands.php <-- do the same as the part-10

+# part-12
+## section-01
+    -